Aquarium plants can be an extremely confusing topic, especially for beginners.

 Floating dust is irritating to animal gills and just looks bad, plain and simple.

 Next, lay 2 to 3 inches of substrate in your tank.
-A lot of people like to top it off with some gravel to hold everything together better, but this is completely optional (sand it also a good option, but make sure to only use aquarium sand).
+A lot of people like to top it off with some gravel to hold everything together better, but this is completely optional (sand is also a good option, but make sure to only use aquarium sand).

-It is important to know that even the best-washed substrate in the world will cause a mess if you don’t fill the tank carefully, so add water slowly!
+It is important to know that even the best-washed substrate in the world will cause a mess if you don’t fill the tank carefully, so add water slowly.

 A great tip to avoid a ton of clouding is to place a plate (any old dinner plate should do) on top of your newly-laid substrate and dump the non-chlorinated water onto the plate instead of directly onto the substrate.

 This will prevent it from stirring up the soil/gravel and save you a huge headache.
-Do not rush this step!
+Do not rush this step.

-Step 2: Lighting
+Step 2: Lighting for a Plants Aquarium

 While most full aquarium hoods include fluorescent fixtures, the basic fluorescent bulbs they come with simply won’t cut it because the spectrum is wrong.